beehover/dependence_free_rl/docs/rl_algo_description.md

 policy (action probability distribution given a state).
 Through trial-and-error, we'll regress onto this objective and improve our policy.

-Using gradient ascent on this objective means that we'll make good actions more likely over time, and bad actions less likely.
-Take chess for example, the future reward will be either 1(win) or -1(lose) at the end of a game.
-Through trials, in the future we'll make all moves in the won games more likely, and all moves in the lost games less likely.
+In training, using gradient ascent on this objective means that we'll make good actions more likely over time, and bad actions less likely.
+Take training chess playing for example.
+We might play some games, gather some trial results and improve our policy using the result, and then reiterate.
+Since the future rewards are wins and loses in the end (say 1 and -1 numerically), through trials, in each iteration we'll make all moves in the won games more likely, and all moves in the lost games less likely.
 For non-binary results, the more rewards, the more likely the actions will be taken in the future.

-In actual implementations rarely raw rewards are used, because there is too much variance.
-Advantages are used instead.
+In actual implementations raw rewards are rarely used, because there is too much variance.
+They are usually replaced by advantages.
 Advantage means the difference between the future reward through the action taken, and the state value (expected rewards given a state).
 This is equivalent to the original objective because the state value isn't dependent on the network parameters, and the gradient will be exactly the same.

 ### Actor-Critic
 REINFOCE can be applied to a wide range of problems, because it doesn't really